truongdo/truongdo.github.io/about.md

 Research Interest
 Contact

-- At work: do.truong.dj3 at is.naist.jp
+- At work: truongdo at vais.vn
-- Personal: do.q.truong at gmail.com
+- Personal: truongdq54 at gmail.com